What are Cajun Belle peppers?

 How can you use this chili?

 Anywhere you can use bell pepper, a Cajun Belle can do the trick, with a little more pizazz.
 It’s a great salsa chili, especially with salsas that tend towards the sweeter side.
-The Cajun Belle is also useful as a stuffed pepper (though smaller than the typical bell), and its sweet heat is quite delicious paired with a simple salad.
+It’s also useful as a stuffed pepper (though smaller than the typical bell), and its sweet heat is quite delicious paired with a simple salad.
 Try grilling them, too, for your summer BBQ.
 The sweet and spicy flavor is a great compliment to red meats.

 Where can you buy Cajun Belles?